CMU-Perceptual-Computing-Lab/openpose_unity_plugin/doc/installation.md

 ## Software Versions
-- Unity versions higher or equal than 2018.3.
-Previous versions may work as well.
+- Unity versions: 2018.3, 2018.4.
+Previous versions may work as well but issues won't be answered.
+- Unity 2019.1 is not fully supported yet.
+There are a few cases that Unity 2019 will crash with the lastest plugin version.
+You may try it but it is not guaranteed to work.
+If Unity 2019 crashes, use Unity 2018.4 instead.
 - [**OpenPose**](https://github.com/CMU-Perceptual-Computing-Lab/openpose) version 1.5 or newer (version 1.5 comes by default).